-Strengths Challenges Meticulous Aversion to Highly conflict organized Resist change ☐ Dependable ☐ Need structure, routine Strong work ethic Modest about accomplishments ☐ Deadline-oriented Not drawn to analytical Trustworthy tasks Loyal □ Need privacy Recommendations The following recommendations are based on your results best for you. .
+Strengths Challenges Meticulous Aversion to ☐ Highly conflict organized Resist change Dependable ■ Need structure, routine Strong work ethic Modest about accomplishments ☐ Deadline-oriented Not drawn to analytical Trustworthy tasks ☐ Loyal ■ Need privacy Recommendations The following recommendations are based on your results. best for you.
 Consider each and select the ones you think would work Your Preferred Environment Gives you work that benefits people in a tangible way.
-Yo others. ou are happiest when providing practical support to Provides you with clear directions, expectations and de specifically what's required of you in terms of tasks, properly, efficiently and on time. adlines.
-Thorough and well-organized, you like to know cedures and schedules so that you can complete things Compensates you fairly for your precision, diligence, rel in ways that are meaningful to you.
-You excel in a work iability and work ethic, and acknowledges your contribution: place that recognizes and values what you do.
+You others. ou are happiest when providing practical support to Provides you with clear directions, expectations and despecifically what's required of you in terms of tasks, proproperly, efficiently and on time. adlines.
+Thorough and well-organized, you like to know cedures and schedules so that you can complete things Compensates you fairly for your precision, diligence, reli in ways that are meaningful to you.
+You excel in a work iability and work ethic, and acknowledges your contribution place that recognizes and values what you do.
 Doesn't involve a lot of conflict or disruption.
-You intens predictable setting where people are friendly, considera sely dislike confrontation and prefer to work in a stable, calm ate and supportive of one another.
+You intens predictable setting where people are friendly, considera ely dislike confrontation and prefer to work in a stable, calm ate and supportive of one another.
 Offers you a quiet, private area in which you can work o complete your tasks dependably and efficiently. n your own or with a small group, and the time and space to For Growth and Development well and are perfectly acceptable.
 You may also fear loo t current procedures have been carefully considered, work king foolish if a new way fails.
-However, change can bring o think about how the change would work and consider how ery obliging, but risk becoming overwhelmed if you take on work and are most productive when focused on one projec take on too much.
-Take credit for your achievements and don't allow your unassuming that you don't receive appropriate recognic colleagues may take advantage of your goodwill and determine the colleagues. ition for your hard work.
+However, change can bring think about how the change would work and consider how ery obliging, but risk becoming overwhelmed if you take on work and are most productive when focused on one projec take on too much. ☐ Take credit for your achievements and don't allow yours self to be taken for granted.
+You may be so quiet and tion for your hard work.
 Also, thoughtless or unscrupulous Accept that things aren't always predictable.
 At times, y where all of the facts aren't apparent.
 So be prepared for ou may have to deal with unclear expectations or a situation or some uncertainty and learn to be comfortable with it.